addiscent/vagrant-ruby-rails/README.md

 ##### "works on my machine"

 This product, at this time, is in the _alpha_ stage of development.
 Extensive testing has not been done on its components, only its gross operation has been confirmed .  _Host_ hardware and _host_ OS environment testing has been limited to the single generic _AMD/Ubuntu Linux_ box used for development.

-##### The Provisioning Scripts Are Incomplete

-The provisioning _BASH_ scripts build a working _Vagrant Box_ by downloading essential components/sources from the Internet.
-The provisioning _BASH_ scripts install the components as described herein, but, at this time they have _no_ error detection/handling, per se.
-If system environment problems, such as a flaky Internet connection, or lack of storage space, causes errors during provisioning, these scripts will not handle errors gracefully.

 ### Licensing And Disclaimer